mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-09-12-jean-francois-portrait.md

 ---
-layout: work
+layout: media
 title: "Computing on a computer"
-description: "PaperFaces portrait of @jean_francois drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @jean_francois drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-jean-francois-twitter-lg.jpg
   thumb: paperfaces-jean-francois-twitter-150.jpg